 I learned long ago that leftover potatoes come in handy if they’re ready to use all week long.
 One of my favorite ways to enjoy potatoes is scooped out, mashed, and stuffed right back into the shells.
 The skins become super crunchy on the outside, and the filling is pure creamy goodness on the inside.
 Using leftover cooked vegetables, which add extra fiber and nutrients, along with a bit of hummus, dinner almost makes itself.
 These are simple, satisfying, and completely delicious.
-Recipe and photo contributed by Vicki Brett-Gach from her blog Ann Arbor Vegan Kitchen.
+Photos by Evan Atlas.
+Recipe by Vicki Brett-Gach from her blog Ann Arbor Vegan Kitchen.

 Makes: 2 generous or 4 medium servings

 - 2 large Russet or Yukon Gold potatoes, about 8 ounces each

 - 1/3 cup plain unsweetened nondairy yogurt or Cashew Cream

 - 1 cup cooked vegetables, chopped (any of your favorites — broccoli, peas, cauliflower, green beans, corn, or bell peppers)

 - 1/2 teaspoon hot sauce (such as sriracha or your favorite)